 However, increasing the quality of the years, rather than the number of years, we live might be a better goal.
 For example, can we increase dramatically the quality of life beyond age of 50?
-To achieve this, we need to know exactly what causes aging and the associated condition
+To achieve this, we need to know exactly what causes aging and the associated conditions.

 Artistic representation of human age